rkgIITBh/data-structures.github.io/HTML/InsertDeleteSplay.md

 ```
-Insert and delete operations are similar to corresponding BST operations except that splaying is
+Insert and delete operations are similar to corresponding BST operations, except splaying is
-needed after acessing the node.
-We, therefore, leave it to the readers to convince themselves
+needed after accessing the node.
+Therefore, we leave it to the readers to convince them
 that the code works as expected.

 [C Program for Splay Trees](../CODES/SplayTrees/index.md)